Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 2. Try changing the values of Vm and Km, comparing graphs.

-3. Use the geographic coordinates feature on the icon bar ("Toggle Spike Lines") to consolidate the mathematical meaning of Km, as well as to observe the effect of different values on the graph.
+3. Use the geographic coordinates feature in the icon bar ("Toggle Spike Lines") feature to consolidate the mathematical meaning of Km, as well as to observe the effect of different values on the graph visualization.

 "B. Competitive inhibition model."

-1. To observe or compare the Michaelis model with the competitive inhibition model, simply replace the value of Kic with a consistent number (e.g., Kic= 3).
+1. To observe or compare the Michaelis model with the competitive inhibition model, simply replace the Kic value with a consistent number (e.g., Kic= 3).

 "C. Incompetitive inhibition model."